Girondins and Montagnards

 An artist’s depiction of the Girondins, the dominant faction until mid 1793

 Similar alignments continued in the Legislative Assembly (October 1791-September 1792).
-The composition of its replacement, the National Convention, revealed distinct groupings called the Girondins and the Montagnards.
+Its replacement body, the National Convention, developed two distinct factions called the Girondins and the Montagnards.
+While these groups lacked the formal organisation and discipline of political parties, they were unified enough to vote in blocs and spend months disagreeing over policy.

-While these groups lacked the organisation and discipline of political parties, they were unified enough to vote in blocs and spend months disagreeing over policy.
 This bickering came to a head in early June 1793 when the Montagnards, under pressure from the National Guard and the sans-culottes of Paris, expelled Girondin deputies from the Convention.
 Most Girondins were arrested or forced into exile.
 Of those who remained, few would survive the Reign of Terror.

-The Girondin faction took shape in the Legislative Assembly in the second half of 1791.
-It formed around the figure of Jacques-Pierre Brissot, a Republican lawyer and influential speaker in the Jacobin club.
+The Girondinist faction took shape in the Legislative Assembly in the second half of 1791.
+It grew around the figure of Jacques-Pierre Brissot, a Republican lawyer and influential speaker in the Jacobin club.
+Brissot was a popular figure and a number of like-minded deputies gravitated toward him.

-The Girondins grew in number within the Assembly and attracted many supporters outside it.
+This faction became known as the Brissotins or Girondins, so named because many members were from Bordeaux in the Girdone département.
+Their numbers in the Assembly grew and their leaders and policies also came to attract many supporters outside it.
 High profile Girondins included economist and businessman Jean-Marie Roland and his salonnière wife Madame Roland, noted politician and philosopher the Marquis de Condorcet, future Paris mayor Jérôme Pétion, radical journalist Nicolas de Bonneville and the powerful orator Pierre Vergniaud.
-Prominent Girondins shared the benches in the Legislative Assembly and National Convention, then met regularly at Roland’s home to discuss politics and strategy.

 At their peak, the Girondins had about 200 deputies in the National Convention.
 Leadership and policy-making were provided by a clique of prominent deputies dubbed the ‘inner sixty’.
+By late 1792, the Girondinist faction was most commonly perceived as being intellectual, measured, cautious and faithful to the revolution.

-By late 1792, the Girondins were perceived as intellectual, measured, cautious and faithful to the revolution.
 Politically, the Girondins were moderate Republicans.
 They initiated a revolutionary war in April 1792, hoping to pre-empt foreign aggression, win public support, militarise the revolution and export it beyond the walls of Paris.
 Their ideal society was free, capitalist and meritocratic with personal liberty protected by the rule of law.

 Most significantly, the Girondins wanted a national government chosen by all citizens and representative of all citizens – not just the people of Paris.
-They distrusted the radicalism of Paris and believed the sections, the Commune and the <em>sans culottes exerted too much political influence.
+They distrusted the radicalism of Paris and believed the sections, the Commune and the <em>sans-culottes exerted too much political influence.
 According to Brissot, these groups were “disorganisers who want everything levelled”.

 montagnards